I’m Dr. Mike McFarland, Chief Medical Officer at Zoetis

 No one understands or appreciates the human-animal bond better than veterinarians, who, by caring for our pets and livestock, are essential to our global public health.
 As we endeavor to prove the science behind the bond, veterinarians play a critical role.

 The human-animal bond can strengthen the human-veterinarian bond

 When pet owners understand that their pet’s health may be intrinsically linked to their own, they may be more encouraged to schedule regular checkups.
 In fact, research shows the most successful veterinary practices are those that focus on nurturing the human-animal bond.

 Veterinarians care for animals, humans and our world

 By serving as the first and best line of defense against diseases that affect both people and animals and by helping farmers raise healthy animals for a safe and sustainable food supply, veterinary professionals play an integral role in public health and well-being.

-Advancing care through innovation and progress
+Advancing care through innovation

 Nurturing the industry and the future

 Through the work of the Zoetis Foundation, we’re committed to helping communities and animal caretakers.
 Our initiatives support diversity, veterinary debt relief and mental wellness for farmers and veterinarians in Africa, Australia, Brazil, China, Europe and the United States.
 The Zoetis Foundation is a private charitable organization and is solely funded by Zoetis, with distinct legal requirements and restrictions.